Colin Firth: 2012–present: Established actor

-In May 2011, Firth began filming Gambit—a remake of a 1960s crime caper, in the part originally played by Michael Caine.
+In May 2011, Firth began filming Gambit — a remake of Ronald Neame's 1960s crime caper, in the part originally played by Michael Caine.
 It was released in the UK in November 2012 and was a financial and critical failure.
 Empire's Kim Newman wrote, "Firth starts out homaging Caine with his horn-rimmed cool but soon defaults to his usual repressed British cold mode", whilst Time Out London called his a "likeable performance", although criticised the film overall.
 Stephen Dalton in The Hollywood Reporter said, "To his credit, Firth keeps his performance grounded in downbeat realism while all around are wildly mugging in desperate pursuit of thin, forced laughs.
 In 2012, Firth co-founded Raindog Films with British music industry executive and entrepreneur Ged Doherty.
 Its first feature, Eye in the Sky, for which Firth was co-producer, was released in April 2016.

 In May 2013, it was announced that Firth had signed to co-star with Emma Stone in Woody Allen's romantic comedy Magic in the Moonlight, set in the 1920s and shot on the French Riviera.
-In 2014, he did his first turn as Harry Hart in the spy action film Kingsman: The Secret Service, which grossed $414.4 million against an $81 million budget.
-Firth had been announced to voice Paddington Bear for the film Paddington, however he announced his withdrawal on 17 June 2014, saying: "It’s been bittersweet to see this delightful creature take shape and come to the sad realization that he simply doesn’t have my voice".
+In 2014, he did his first turn as Harry Hart / Agent Galahad in the spy action film Kingsman: The Secret Service, which grossed $414.4 million against an $81 million budget.
+Firth had been announced to voice Paddington Bear for the film Paddington; however, he announced his withdrawal on 17 June 2014, saying: "It's been bittersweet to see this delightful creature take shape and come to the sad realization that he simply doesn't have my voice".